 You may not like to do all of your shopping online, but it can still help to check websites for deals.
 Retailers like Target will price match if you ask the cashier, says The New York Times.
 Depending on what you’re looking for, thrift stores may be your unlikely but surprising solution for cheap gifts.
-Take a hint from these thrift shopping secrets to find the best vintage items.

 It’s OK to procrastinate

 Don’t assume that the best times to shop are when stores advertise “Holiday Sales.”
 Consumer Reports actually says the best deals on coveted electronics tend to come after Black Friday and Cyber Monday and before December 13.
 The New York Times says you can wait even later, with the best deals actually coming the week before Christmas.

 Don’t buy clothes before Christmas